virajbdeshpande/AmpliconArchitect/README.md

 `1.3.r3` makes text objects in the PDF amplicon plots editable - as a text object instead of text outline (thank you to Kaiyuan Zhu for proposing this improvement).
 Now adjusting font type and size on AA output figures can be done with much more ease.
 This update also adds improvements to cached coverage stats lookup and more control when using `downsample.py` manually.

-### October 2022 update:
-Version `1.3.r2` sets a deterministic seed for read downsampling, which can be disabled by setting `--random_seed`.

-### April 2022 update:
-Version `1.3.r1` released which supports both `python3` and `python2`.
-This release also corrects a bug in the visualization of amplicon copy numbers for genome segments < 50kbp and includes small improvements to seed filtering and merging of nearby segments.
-Complete changelog available [here](https://docs.google.com/document/d/1tGwKcHgaU36OzMZ02S5ky5JR-67WvRtXI3-Hv0FYkm4/edit?usp=sharing).

 **[Older update descriptions are available here.](https://docs.google.com/document/d/1jqnCs46hrpYGBGrZQFop31ezskyludxNJEQdZONwFdc/edit?usp=sharing)**